strikergoutham/Anti-Takeover/README.md

                                 > 2
                           Description :
-                                  if set to '1', for each scan all the dangling/ misconfigured cname results are notified to the user. if set to '2', Only newly added cnames which are misconfigured which were not present in previous scans are notified / alerted. ( for base scan /                                   first scan even if value is set to 2, it does a full scan.)
+                                  if set to '1', for each scan all the dangling/ misconfigured cname results are notified to the user. if set to '2', Only newly added cnames which are misconfigured which were not present in previous scans are notified / alerted. ( for base scan /first scan even if value is set to 2, it does a full scan.)

 ##### slack_integration -
                           Values: